Remote Education at Copthall School:

 The information on this page is intended to provide clarity and transparency to parents / carers and students in Key Stages 3, 4 and 5 about what to expect from remote education at Copthall School where national or local restrictions require entire cohorts (or bubbles) to remain at home.

-The information on this page will be reviewed regularly and is underpinned by the national expectations for remote teaching as detailed in the Restricting attendance during the national lockdown: schools (January 2021)
+The information on this page will be reviewed regularly and is underpinned by the national expectations for remote teaching.

 For a brief overview of the below information, please see our Student and Parent Quick Guide to Remote Learning.

 The Remote Curriculum: What is taught to students at home?

 A student's first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

 What should my child expect from immediate remote education in the first day or two of students being sent home?